 In honor of Super Booze Sunday, I mean Super Bowl Sunday, here’s a cake made with rum.
 If made properly, this cake is extremely moist.
-It also happens to be lower in fat than other rum pound cake recipes, which isn’t to say it will help your diet any because it’s loaded with sugar – but you could do worse.
+It also happens to be lower in fat than other rum pound cake recipes.
+Now this isn’t to say it will help your diet any because it’s loaded with sugar, but you could do worse.

 Rum Pound Cake with Chocolate Glaze

-2 cups all purpose flour (lightly spoon and gently sweep) – 8 ½ oz
+2 cups all purpose flour (lightly spoon and gently sweep) (238 grams)

 3/4 cup cornstarch